 You can do this at any stage in the contract by writing to the landlord or property management company.
 Although there is no minimum period that you have to stay you must abide by the relevant notice period, usually 2 – 3 months.
 The maximum notice period by law is 3 months, so you can disregard any clauses in your contract that state a longer period.

 If your rental agreement is for a fixed period then you can move out at the end of this without giving any notice separately.
 However, you should inform your landlord as a courtesy that this is what you intend to do.

 2. Clean the apartment

 Give the apartment a thorough clean to minimise any deductions to your deposit.
-Also bear in mind that tenants are expected to leave the apartment in the same condition as it was when they moved in.
-This can include to the extent of having the walls painted, if they were freshly painted when you moved in.
+Also bear in mind that tenants must leave the apartment in the same condition as it was when they moved in.
+This can include things like painting the walls.

 3. Final utility bills